 "Tam, it's Pat," he whispered.
 "Can I come in?"
-I opened the door, expecting a smack or a l opened the door, expecting a smack or a lecture.
+I opened the door, expecting a smack or a lecture.
 He hugged me.
 I was confused.
 I thought, You just came to pick up your underage, obviously drunk teenaged step-daughter, with blood all over her, from an old couple's house she didn't even know and all you're going to do is hug me?"